Medium (website): Egypt

 As of June 2017, Medium has been blocked in Egypt along with more than 60 media websites in a crackdown by the Egyptian government.
 The list of blocked sites also includes Al Jazeera, The Huffington Post's Arabic website and Mada Masr.
 Medium was made available again in late 2022 as of November 2022.

 China

 In April 2016, Medium was blocked in mainland China after information from the leaked Panama Papers was published on the site.

 Albania

-The Albanian Audiovisual Media Authority blocked Medium in Albania from April 19 to 21, 2020.
+The Albanian Audiovisual Media Authority blocked Medium in Albania from April 19–21, 2020.

 Vietnam

 By the end of 2020, Medium was reported to have been blocked by some ISPs in Vietnam.